-1. The importation into Canada of wheat, barley and certain grain products is subject to import control pursuant to Part IV of the Canadian Wheat Board Act and the regulations thereunder depending on the supply situation.
+1. The importation into Canada of wheat, barley and certain grain products is subject to import control pursuant to Part IV of the Canadian Wheat Board (CWB) Act and the regulations thereunder depending on the supply situation.

-- 2. The Canadian Wheat Board Act prohibits any person, other than the Board except if permitted under the regulations, from importing into Canada wheat or wheat products owned by a person other than the Board.
+- 2. The CWB Act prohibits any person, other than the Board except if permitted under the regulations, from importing into Canada wheat or wheat products owned by a person other than the Board.
 This provision extends by regulations to include barley and barley products.
 Wheat and barley products include screenings and all substances produced by processing and manufacturing wheat and barley that contain more than 25 per cent by weight of those grains (such as wheat starch and gluten, and crimped barley and barley meal).
-An import licensing requirement for oats and oat products is rescinded as of 1 August 1989. - 3.
-The system applies to grains coming from all countries. - 4.
+An import licensing requirement for oats and oat products was rescinded as of 1 August 1989.
+Import licensing requirements for wheat and wheat products originating in the U.S. were removed as of 10 May 1991 pursuant to Article 705.1 of the Canada/United States Trade Agreement. - 3.
+The system applies to grains coming from all countries with the exception of wheat originating in the U.S. - 4.
 The import control is intended to restrict the quantity imported for orderly marketing and distribution of Canadian grains.
 No alternative methods have been considered. - 5.
-The licensing requirements are maintained under the Canadian Wheat Board Act and the regulations thereunder.
+The licensing requirements are maintained under the CWB Act and the regulations thereunder.
 The licensing is statutorily required for wheat and wheat products and is extended by regulations to include barley and its products.
-Effective 23 January 1986, responsibility for issuing licences for the importation of barley and barley products was transferred from the Canadian Wheat Board to the Department of External Affairs.
+Effective 23 January 1986, responsibility for issuing licences for the importation of barley and barley products was transferred from the CWB to the Department of External Affairs.

-6. (I),(II),(III)&(IV) Information on import licensing procedures for wheat and wheat products is published in the Canada Gazette.
-It is also available from collectors of Customs and Excise at Canadian Customs ports of entry and from the Canadian Wheat Board.
+6. I-IV.
+Information on import licensing procedures for wheat and wheat products is published in the Canada Gazette.
+It is also available from collectors of Customs and Excise at Canadian Customs ports of entry and from the CWB.
 The Department of External Affairs has issued notices to importers outlining the import procedures for barley and barley products.

 Canada is a major producer and exporter of wheat and barley and products thereof.
-However, if it appeared that domestic supplies of any of these commodities at market prices were inadequate and applications for import permits have been received, the Wheat Board would assess the supply situation and decide whether a permit should be granted.
+However, if it appeared that domestic supplies of any of these commodities at market prices were inadequate and applications for import permits have been received, the CWB would assess the supply situation and decide whether a permit should be granted.
 Alternately, the Board, even in the absence of applications, may decide that imports are necessary and would advise the trade that applications for import permits would be entertained.

-Information on number of licences issued and volume of imports is available from the Canadian/Wheat Board in the case of wheat and wheat products and from the Department of External Affairs in the case of barley and barley products.
+Information on number of licences issued and volume of imports is available from the CWB in the case of wheat and wheat products and from the Department of External Affairs in the case of barley and barley products.